 - Reclining twist

-How to find the best time to do yoga for you
+So, when is the best time to do yoga?

 While there are individual benefits to morning and evening yoga sessions, it comes down to finding the time that works best for you.
 To get the most benefit, it's all about consistency over time.
-Think about your goals, when you have the most energy, when you're most motivated, and when you have dedicated time free of distractions, and form your routine accordingly.
+Think about your goals, when you feel the most energized and motivated, and when you have dedicated time free of distractions, and form your routine accordingly.
 Find the time that best fits your lifestyle and schedule, and it'll be easier to stick with it.